alexanderhale/home-assistant/README.md

 More information details on this process are available in this [instructional blog post](https://community.home-assistant.io/t/installing-tls-ssl-using-lets-encrypt/196975).

 ## Reverse Proxy
-Most ISP-provided routers don't support NAT loopback, which means that the domain name configured above won't won't work properly from within the home network.
-It will load in your browser (if you ignore the certificate warnings), but in the Home Assistant companion app, there is no such option to ignore certificate errors.
+Most ISP-provided routers don't support NAT loopback, which means that the domain name configured above will give a certificate error when accessing it from within the home network.
+That certificate error can be ignored in the browser, but not in the Home Assistant companion app.

 There are a few options to get around this:
-- **New Router**: replacing your router with one that supports NAT loopback is the most straightforward solution, but is not free, and might not be possible depending on your ISP.
+- **New Router**: the most obvious solution, but it is not free, and might not be possible depending on your ISP.
-- **Split-Brain DNS**: this involves setting up a DNS server which handles the routing of traffic on your home network.
-With a normal installation on a proper server this might be a good option, but I'm wary of relying on the Nexus 7 tablet for DNS resolution of all my home traffic.
+- **Split-Brain DNS**: setting up a DNS server which handles the routing of traffic on your home network.
+This could be a good option, but personally I'm wary of relying on the Nexus 7 tablet for DNS resolution of all my home traffic.
-- **Reverse Proxy**: this is the approach used in this guide.
+- **Reverse Proxy**: the approach used in this guide.

 A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) is a layer placed in front of a web server to handle incoming traffic.
-When using a reverse proxy, all traffic arriving at the web server is coming from one source - the proxy - simplifying the configuration required at the web server.
+When behind a reverse proxy, all traffic arriving at the web server is coming from one source - the proxy - simplifying the configuration required at the web server.

 We'll be using [NGINX](https://www.nginx.com/) as our proxy server.
 Install it on the tablet with `pkg install nginx`.
 We'll also need OpenSSL: `pkg install openssl`.